-Cost of implementation services and other consists almost entirely of employee-related expenses involved in the implementation of our payroll and other HCM solutions for new clients.
+Cost of implementation services and other consists primarily of employee-related expenses, including wages, stock-based compensation, bonuses and benefits involved in the implementation of our payroll and other HCM solutions for new clients.
 Implementation costs are generally fixed in the short-term and exceed associated implementation revenue charged to each client.
-We intend to grow our business through expanding our client base, and doing so will require increased personnel to implement our solutions.
+We intend to grow our business through acquisition of new clients, and doing so will require increased personnel to implement our solutions.
 Therefore our cost of implementation services and other is expected to increase in absolute dollars for the foreseeable future.